rks101/android-ios/README.md

 9. Android ecosystem is more fragmented due to multiple OEMs and multiple app stores.
 Android developer can gate-in apps faster (in-time).
 Apple iOS ecosystem is controlled and closely-knit and it takes longer to host an app online.

 10. Android app developer uses Android Studio IDE, Java or Kotlin programming and third party app-builders are available. iOS developer uses XCode, Swift programming on Mac OS.
+There are hybrid app development interfaces that write once and build apps for both Android and iOS.

 [Android or iOS - which developers earn more?](https://insights.dice.com/2020/02/06/android-vs-ios-earns-developers-more/)